-A cornerstone of the UTIAS programs in Sustainable Aviation is the graduate course AER 1315: Sustainable Aviation.
-Coordinated by Prof David Zingg, the Director of UTIAS and the Centre for Research in Sustainable Aviation, this unique course features experts in a broad range of subjects related to sustainable aviation presenting lectures on topics related to their specializations.
+A cornerstone of the Sustainable Aviation programs in Sustainable Aviation is the graduate course AER 1315: Sustainable Aviation.
+Coordinated by Prof. David Zingg, the Director of both UTIAS and the Centre for Research in Sustainable Aviation, this unique course features experts in a broad range of subjects related to sustainable aviation presenting lectures on topics related to their specializations.
 The goal is to emphasize the strong interrelationships between the subject areas that have an impact on the design and operation of commercial aircraft.
-Last academic year, the lecturers in AER 1315 included:
+The lecturers in AER 1315 have included:

 Stephane Moreau holds an IRC in Acoustics Applied to Aviation and is an expert in turbomachinery design.
 His current research focuses on the noise generation of wall-bounded flows and jets, and the control of such noise sources.
 This includes the prediction of tonal and broadband noise from airfoils, fans, high-lift devices and landing gears.

 Gray E. Taylor is Partner at Bennett-Jones, where his practice focuses on climate change and related corporate issues affecting businesses in Canada and abroad.
 He brings a unique understanding of climate change transactional law.

 Antony Evans, Lecturer at University College London, has 15 years of research experience in the analysis of air transport systems and environmental policy relating to aviation.Tony completed postdoctoral research at Cambridge and MIT, before being awarded a postdoctoral fellowship from NASA Ames Research Center.
 At Cambridge, Tony was a key contributor to the development the Aviation Integrated Modelling project, while at MIT he simulated airline gaming under a performance based air traffic management concept.
 At NASA, Tony investigated the environmental trade-offs of avoiding contrail formation by deviating around airspace in which contrails are predicted to form.